ralacerda/decilitre/README.md

 />
 ```

-Optionally, include a link to the utilities stylesheet
+Optionally, include a link to the utilities stylesheet:

 ```html
 <link